What is a Surge Protector and Should You Get One?

 How do Surge Protectors Work and Why Should You Care?

-But when an excessive power voltage rushes through the power line into the hot (live) wire, which are in excess of the usual 120V/240V safe threshold (depending on where you are in the world), the surge protection device will, in a matter of nanoseconds, triggers it’s built-in component called voltage-dependent resistor (also known as metal oxide varistor) to help diverts excessive power voltages into grounding wires (also called earth wire).
+But when an excessive power voltage rushes through the power line into the hot (live) wire, which is in excess of the usual 120V/240V safe threshold (depending on where you are in the world), the surge protection device will, in a matter of nanoseconds, triggers its built-in component called voltage-dependent resistor (also known as metal oxide varistor) to help diverts excessive power voltages into grounding wires (also called earth wire).

 And while this diversion of excessive energy is going on, it is business as usual for all your plugged-in electrical devices and appliances running off their standard current.

 If you do not have a single surge protection device at home, it is like really leaving the front door open when you go to bed at night.